SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Related Works

 \subsection{Self-Supervised Learning}

-Self-supervised learning \cite{jing2020self, jaiswal2021survey} has emerged as a powerful paradigm that seeks to learn meaningful representations from unlabelled data so as to recognise underlying patterns without the need for explicit annotation.
+Self-supervised learning \cite{jing2020self, jaiswal2021survey} has emerged as a powerful paradigm that seeks to learn meaningful representations from unlabelled data to recognise underlying patterns without the need for explicit annotation.
 This largely alleviates the problem of scarcity of labelled data for specialised tasks, since the unsupervised pre-trained representations are transferable to the downstream task at hand.
-Classical means of self-supervised learning include generative modelling \cite{kingma2013auto, goodfellow2014generative} and contrastive learning approaches \cite{chen2020simple, he2020momentum}.
+Classical means of self-supervised learning include generative modelling \cite{baldi2012autoencoders, goodfellow2014generative}, similarity \cite{chen2021exploring, zbontar2021barlow} and contrastive learning approaches \cite{chen2020simple, he2020momentum}.
 Particularly in the context of computer vision, self-supervision has been explored by several pretext tasks for representation learning such as image colorization \cite{zhang2016colorful}, inpainting \cite{pathak2016context}, super-resolution \cite{ledig2017photo} and solving jigsaw puzzles \cite{noroozi2016unsupervised}, among others.
-However, such methods are designed keeping pixel perfect natural images in mind and hence are not applicable to sparse greyscale signatures.
-One of the few works designed for handwritten data employed cross-modal translation \cite{bhunia2021vectorization} between vector and raster space, which however is unsuitable for our purpose since it requires the availability of paired offline images and online coordinates.
-To this end, we propose a first-of-its-kind self-supervised pre-training strategy for OSV that uses a patch-wise attention guided reconstruction network for learning visual representations from signature images.
+However, such methods are designed for natural images and hence are not suitable for sparse grayscale signatures.
+Bhunia et al. \cite{bhunia2021vectorization} employed cross-modal translation between vector and raster space for online co-ordinate based handwriting recognition.
+To this end, we propose a first-of-its-kind self-supervised pre-training strategy for OSV that uses a patch-wise attention guided reconstruction network for learning representations from signature images.